HaakonWiland/Notes/cryptography/Cryptography concepts and theory.md

 Terminology:
 - Compression function: Takes two n-bit input strings x1 and x2 and produces an n-bit output string y.

+**Hashing with Diffie hellman (DH):**
+The shared secret can be of different lengths, and the key-length of many encryption algorithms have standardized length.
+Hence we can use the hash of the shared secret to derive the key.

 Definition: Public function with properties:
 1. It is simple and fast to compute
 2. It takes in a message of arbitrary length, and returns a result of fixed length.